simonespa/machine-learning-playground/README.md

 # Machine Learning Playground

-A playground repository to practice machine learning algorithms using the most popular Python libraries for the job.
+A playground repository to practice machine learning algorithms and data science techniques using the most popular Python libraries for the job.

-Before all of that, I will be practicing some basic data visualisation and analysis using foundational libraries like NumPy, Pandas, MatplotLib, etc.
+To do so, I'm practicing some basic data visualisation and analysis using foundational libraries such as NumPy, Pandas, MatplotLib, etc.

-I'm writing the notebooks with a local installation of Jupiter Notebook (and/or JupiterLab) using [Anaconda](https://www.anaconda.com).
+The notebooks are written with a local installation of [Jupiter](https://jupyter.org/) managed by [Anaconda](https://www.anaconda.com).

 Every other Python file can be run directly, for that I'm using a virtual environment (read next section).

 ## Getting Started